-It’s a word that is tossed around a lot around this time of year.
 It’s Thanksgiving, the time of thanks.
 Traditions around the dinner table may include saying something you’re grateful for, praying about your thankfulness, or sometimes in my family we put up paper on the walls for everyone to write down what they are thankful for and everyone gets to examine it.

-This can be uncomfortable, exciting, emotional, or cathartic.
+This can be uncomfortable, exciting, funny, emotional, or cathartic.
 Depending on who you are, where you come from, and your circumstances leading up to that one big moment of “What are you grateful for “this year”.

 Today, in my therapy group we discussed Gratefulness in a little more detail.
 Many times, it is easier to be grateful for others than it is for ourselves.
 How uncomfortable to dig deep and expose the parts of you that are wonderful and positive.
 Why is that uncomfortable?
 In my experience, we don’t want to talk to others about what we are grateful for in ourselves.
 Society often mistakes this gratitude in ourselves as boasting, or bragging, or having a big ego.